aryand1/Nitrogen-PRediction/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-On how to run please other readme file in repo
+On how to run please other readme.pdf file in repo

 Acknowledgments
 We appreciate the contributors and data sources that contributed to the success of this project.